git-Ball/top-recipes/README.md

  - HTML
  - SCSS
 ## Functionality:
+ - Custom errors and validation in all forms.
 Guest users can :
  - Review entire collection with recipes
- - Details for every recipe
+ - Details for every recipe, without info for owner.
  - Search for recipes